osohq/oso/docs/getting-started/application/index.rst

     hello alice@foo.com

-But we also have a ``/whoami`` route that only properly authenticated users can see.
+But we also have a ``/whoami`` route that returns a short description of the current user.
+We want to make sure only authenticated users can see this.

 We have two different user types here: the ``Guest`` class and the ``User`` class.
-The latter corresponds to users who have "authenticated" by supplying a valid email address in the request header.
+The latter corresponds to users who have authenticated.

 .. literalinclude:: /examples/application/expenses-flask/app/user.py